-Grab this free printable Halloween Scavenger Hunt (& game!) for kids and scout out some of your favorite Halloween decorations!
+Grab this free printable Halloween Scavenger Hunt game - perfect for kids, tweens & adults and scout out some of your favorite Halloween sights this month!

 We've been enjoying some evening walks and the halloween decorations in our neighborhood this week, so I thought I would create a scavenger hunt that will encourage your kids to get outside and find out what their neighbors are using to decorate :)